 Hospitals throughout the Midwest refer patients with brain injury to Madonna.
-66% of the inpatients served with brain injury came from areas outside Lincoln because of the expertise in rehabilitation Madonna provides.
+Nearly 60% of the inpatients served with brain injury came from areas outside Lincoln because of the expertise in rehabilitation Madonna provides.

 Last year, people with brain injury had an average of 3.1 hours of physical, occupational, speech, psychology and/or recreational therapy per day, delivered by a licensed therapist.
 Many also received respiratory and nutrition therapy.